What is Internationalization?

 But symbols are okay, right?

-Goodness, no!
-Symbolism (just like emojis – have you ever been confused by what an emoji means?
+Oh boy, no!
+Symbolism (just like emojis – haven’t you ever been confused by what an emoji means?
 They even render differently on different devices!) can be culture-specific.
 For example, the check mark means “correct” or “OK” in many countries.
 In some countries, however, such as Japan, it can be used to mean that something is incorrect.
 Japanese localizers may need to convert check marks to circles (their symbol for “correct”) as part of the localization process.

 The point of all this is that design – whether we’re talking about a website, a widget on a website, a web application, or a whole content management system – needs to be flexible enough to accommodate local needs.
 And to have an accessible website that complies with true #a11y, then #i18n is a critical component.